-When one or more teeth are missing or when the neighbouring natural teeth are too weak to support dental bridges, partial dentures are frequently utilised in place of other tooth replacement options.
+When one or more teeth are missing, or the neighboring natural teeth are too weak to support dental bridges, partial dentures are frequently utilized instead of other tooth replacement options.

 Full dentures, also called complete dentures, are prosthetics that completely replace your natural teeth.
 They are held in place by suction and/or an oral glue and can be customized to fit your top or bottom gum line.
 They can be removed with ease, just like partial dentures.